The Big Comparison #3: Testing Café Coton shirts, TM Lewin, Charles Tyrwhitt

 Advice: How to choose and wear a patterned, checked or striped suit?
 Reading The Big Comparison #3: Testing Café Coton shirts, TM Lewin, Charles Tyrwhitt Next Our Alberto raw selvedge jeans

-For episode #3 of the Great comparison of shirts under 90 euros , we have grouped three brands in a rather special category: that of very attractive promotional strategies , with big reductions to boot.
+For episode #3 of the Big comparison of shirts under 90 euros , we have grouped three brands into a somewhat special category: that of very attractive promotional strategies , with big discounts up for grabs.

-Decreasing prices during group purchases, sales at -50% from the start of the season...
-Is this necessarily the sign of a good deal?
+Decreasing prices for group purchases, 50% off sales from the start of the season...
+Is this necessarily a sign of a good deal?

 Let's see it together!